Letters to a Pre-Scientist

 Letters to a Pre-Scientist (LPS) is a STEM education pen pal program that connects fifth to twelfth grade students in low-income schools with STEM professional volunteers, who write snail mail letters back and forth throughout a school year.
 The program’s mission is to help students of all backgrounds see themselves as future STEM professionals.

-Founder Macon Lowman started an informal version of the program in 2010 to help her sixth grade science students connect what they were learning in class to the real world.
 As of 2021, the program has reached over 6,000 students in schools across 13 states.

 History

-In 2010, Macon Lowman founded Letters to a Pre-Scientist as a way to further nurture her sixth grade students’ excitement about science and help them explore science careers.
+Founder Macon Lowman created an informal version of the program in 2010 to help her sixth grade science students connect what they were learning in class to the real world.
 Together with scientist and co-founder Anna Goldstein, they recruited enough STEM professional pen pals for every student in her class.

 In 2014, the program expanded to 3 classrooms and has continued to grow, running in 24 classrooms in the 2019-2020 school year.
 Although the program only runs in U.S. classrooms, STEM professionals living anywhere in the world can participate.

 The Letters to a Pre-Scientist program became a registered 501(c)(3) non-profit, under the official name Pre-Scientist, Inc. in 2019.